Series: Œuvres complètes de Voltaire

 Volume Editors: Werner Bahner et Helga Bergmann

 Publication Date: 1996

-‘Anti-Machiavel’ is the result of a collaboration between Frederick the Great, King of Prussia, and Voltaire, who edited and expanded upon his patron’s essay.
-It is as a chapter-by-chapter rebuttal of The Prince, Machiavellianism in general, with emendations and further developments by Voltaire.
+Anti-Machiavel is the result of a collaboration between Frederick the Great, King of Prussia, and Voltaire, who edited and expanded upon his patron’s essay.
+It is a chapter-by-chapter rebuttal of The Prince and of Machiavellianism in general, with emendations and further developments by Voltaire.
 This edition contains a full introduction, with a detailed publication history and full analysis of this momentous work.

 This edition shows the two drafts of the text one after the other (including also the translation by Amelot de La Houssaye of Machiavelli’s Il Principe, on which Frederick II based his own work): scholars will then be able to analyse the parallel between the two versions on the basis of secure textual reference and understand, finally with full knowledge of the facts, which parts of the text can be ascribed to Frederick II and which to Voltaire.
 The scholar’s work will be enhanced by the rich selection of documents included in the substantial introduction and appendix.